johnbywater/quantdsl/README.md

 }
 ```

-The default Black-Scholes price process can be replaced with your own model of market dynamics, by using the `--price-process` option of the `quant-dsl.py` command line program.
-The market calibration parameters are used only by the price process (which uses them to simulate an evolution of future prices that *Quant DSL* "*Market*" objects will consume - so if you have developed a model of market dynamics, the market calibration parameters will contain whatever is needed by your price process object).
+The default Black-Scholes price process can be replaced with your own model of market dynamics, by using the `--price-process` option of the `quant-dsl.py` command line program (see above).
+The market calibration parameters are used only by the price process (which uses them to simulate an evolution of future prices that *Quant DSL* "*Market*" objects will consume; so if you have developed a model of market dynamics, the market calibration parameters will contain whatever is needed by your price process object).

-With the above example *Quant DSL* American option saved in a file called `americanoption.quantdsl` (the filename is arbitrary, and could be replaced with a URL), and with the above market calibration parameters in a file called `calibration.json` (again, the filename is arbitrary, and could be a URL), the following shell command evaluates that American option with those market calibration parameters under the default one-factor model of market dynamics.
+With the above example *Quant DSL* American option saved in a file called `americanoption.quantdsl` (the filename is arbitrary, and could be replaced with a URL), and with the above market calibration parameters in a file called `calibration.json` (again the filename is arbitrary and could be a URL), the following shell command evaluates that American option with those market calibration parameters under the default one-factor model of market dynamics.

 ```
 $ quant-dsl.py -c calibration.json  americanoption.quantdsl